Donnervoegel/java/docs/clientMeetings/ClientMeeting2Transcript.md

 **Markus:** So is that all the details of an activity?

-**Janice** Ah, let me see…  The list of tests if it’s a programming, and of course after it’s been graded the list of all the student grades for every rubric.
+**Janice:** Ah, let me see…  The list of tests if it’s a programming, and of course after it’s been graded the list of all the student grades for every rubric.

 **Markus:** And just to clarify the rubric as well, so you’re looking at sort of a table, where it would have columns for uh parts of the assignment

-**Janice** So a description of what points are for, the maximum number of points, and a place to actually enter the actual number of points.
+**Janice:** So a description of what points are for, the maximum number of points, and a place to actually enter the actual number of points.
 And I think one thing I should point out about that is that the system should not enforce the maximum because instructors occasionally like to give bonuses.

-**Markus** And just to go along with that, that would be for creating an activity and presumably for editing an activity it would be a similar thing instead of clicking create they’d choose from an activity that they already had
+**Markus:** And just to go along with that, that would be for creating an activity and presumably for editing an activity it would be a similar thing instead of clicking create they’d choose from an activity that they already had

 **Janice:** Would come up

-**Markus** In the same form, with the only constraint that if they do edit a rubric then everything needs to be regarded.
+**Markus:** In the same form, with the only constraint that if they do edit a rubric then everything needs to be regarded.

-**Janice** Janice: If anything has been marked.
+**Janice:** Janice: If anything has been marked.

-**Markus** And then, I just want to ask about copying as well, so
+**Markus:** And then, I just want to ask about copying as well, so

-**Janice** Alright just give me a short second…
+**Janice:** Alright just give me a short second…

 (Cough)

-**Markus** So following the same basic flow, the professor logs in, they choose course management, they choose the course they’re teaching, uh, and then they see the list of activities again, and there would be a prompt to copy activities kind of probably close to the create button, and uh at this point I’m assuming they would be presented with a list of previous offerings of the course.
+**Markus:** So following the same basic flow, the professor logs in, they choose course management, they choose the course they’re teaching, uh, and then they see the list of activities again, and there would be a prompt to copy activities kind of probably close to the create button, and uh at this point I’m assuming they would be presented with a list of previous offerings of the course.
 Would this be any offerings or only theirs or

-**Janice** It would be any offerings.
+**Janice:** It would be any offerings.

-**Markus** Ok, and similarly that would follow that 5 year active
+**Markus:** Ok, and similarly that would follow that 5 year active

-**Janice** Yes and in addition to any offerings previous offerings any other courses that they taught.
+**Janice:** Yes and in addition to any offerings previous offerings any other courses that they taught.

-**Markus** Ok.
+**Markus:** Ok.
 So all the courses they’ve taught and previous offerings of the same course.

-**Janice** Yes.
+**Janice:** Yes.

-**Markus** And then they might choose from one of those offerings and then would be shown a list of the activities from that offering, and would be able to select either all or a subset of activities
+**Markus:** And then they might choose from one of those offerings and then would be shown a list of the activities from that offering, and would be able to select either all or a subset of activities

-**Janice** Yeah
+**Janice:** Yeah

-**Markus** And then they might select the option to copy and this would give them er this would complete the operation and copy those activities into the current course offering
+**Markus:** And then they might select the option to copy and this would give them er this would complete the operation and copy those activities into the current course offering

-**Janice** Perfect yes
+**Janice:** Perfect yes

-**Markus** And I just want to clarify which details would be copied
+**Markus:** And I just want to clarify which details would be copied

-**Janice** Alright let me check to make sure I get this correct.
+**Janice:** Alright let me check to make sure I get this correct.
 Have you got that list on you?
 Ah here.
 So you would copy the name the solutions, the rubric, the language, whether it was individual or group, the due date and penalties and bonuses.

 **Colin:** the due date?
 If it was a previous offering wouldn’t the due date be incorrect?

-**Janice** That’s true.
+**Janice:** That’s true.

 (Laughter)

-**Janice** Ah yes, so, the specifications of the file name and file types.
+**Janice:** Ah yes, so, the specifications of the file name and file types.
 I see what happened.

 **Colin:** is it safe to say then that due date is not copied?

-**Janice** Due date is not copied.
+**Janice:** Due date is not copied.
 That was an error on my part

 **Chazz:** and so then the late penalties and early bonuses

-**Janice** Yes I did say that I thought the due date yes that’s right.
+**Janice:** Yes I did say that I thought the due date yes that’s right.
 The late penalties and early bonuses could be copied…

 **Markus:** if they’re based off the time from the due date rather than a concrete date.

 **Janice:** That’s right.

-**Markus** Ok.
+**Markus:** Ok.
 And I think that covers everything that I have.

 **Graeme:** I wanted to talk about the instructor and how groups are managed.

-**Janice** Alright.
+**Janice:** Alright.
 If you could give me just one second here… (27:13) Ok,

-**Graeme** So, you have the instructor Smith and he’s going to create a new group, just a single group.
+**Graeme:** So, you have the instructor Smith and he’s going to create a new group, just a single group.
 So he goes and he [?] in his course management.
 So click on that and go to that.
 And from there he’ll be presented with the list of activities, so he can choose a group for a certain activity or possibly multiple activities at the same time?

-**Janice** We would want two options: either choose a group for this particular activity, or choose a group for the whole course.
+**Janice:** We would want two options: either choose a group for this particular activity, or choose a group for the whole course.

-**Graeme** Ok, so it wouldn’t just be like say a group for 2 activities out of all of—
+**Graeme:** Ok, so it wouldn’t just be like say a group for 2 activities out of all of—

 **Janice:** No.

-**Graeme** Ok.
+**Graeme:** Ok.
 Ok, in that case he’s just going to make a group for one activity called Activity Hello World, so he chooses “Hello World” from this list of already made activities

-**Janice** Mmhm.
+**Janice:** Mmhm.

 **Graeme:** And he’ll continue next, he’s then presented with his list of students in the course, and he for this activity let’s say there’s a group of two.
 So out of his list of students he can choose 2 students… Tasha and John, and then he’ll also enter a name for the group.
 So the group will have the name um, the can be of his choosing right

-**Janice** Yeah
+**Janice:** Yeah

 **Graeme:** So it’s just G1 or anything.
 He’ll confirm and there’s this group for that one activity Hello World that’s present.
 Also there’s TA and TM management.

-**Janice** Ok.
+**Janice:** Ok.

-**Graeme** Um, well it’ll be the same they’ll be treated essentially the same whether they’re a TA or TM.
+**Graeme:** Um, well it’ll be the same they’ll be treated essentially the same whether they’re a TA or TM.

-**Janice** Yes.
+**Janice:** Yes.

-**Graeme** So could also have the management option, and he’ll click on that to go to the TA’s and TM’s and similarly he’ll be presented with a list of which
+**Graeme:** So could also have the management option, and he’ll click on that to go to the TA’s and TM’s and similarly he’ll be presented with a list of which

-**Janice** Now who’s doing this?
+**Janice:** Now who’s doing this?
 I missed that.

 **Graeme:** The instructor, the instructor’s still…

-**Janice** No, the admin assistant sets up the courses and is responsible for assigning the TA’s.
+**Janice:** No, the admin assistant sets up the courses and is responsible for assigning the TA’s.

-**Graeme** To activities?
+**Graeme:** To activities?
 To certain activities.

-**Janice** Oh to certain activities?
+**Janice:** Oh to certain activities?
 Oh!
 Ok so you’re saying for groups of students or

-**Graeme** Groups of students and activities.
+**Graeme:** Groups of students and activities.
 Does that...?

-**Janice** Yes, yeah.
+**Janice:** Yes, yeah.

 **Graeme:** Ok good.

-**Janice** Alright.
+**Janice:** Alright.
 I was confused and I missed what you said.

-**Graeme** Oh yes so this management would all be for assigning activities or groups to certain TA’s I’ll just say TA.
+**Graeme:** Oh yes so this management would all be for assigning activities or groups to certain TA’s I’ll just say TA.

 **Janice:** Ok